Vizsla in an Apartment

 Space Requirements

 No two animals are identical, but breed-level health and temperament data provides actionable guidance for owners.
-Vizslas with high energy levels need consistent outlets for their drive and enthusiasm.
+The high-energy profile of Vizsla calls for consistent physical and mental outlets; occasional effort will not absorb it.

 - Size: medium (44-60 lbs)